A semi-supervised framework for diverse multiple hypothesis testing scenarios: Experiments: competition setting

 \subsection{Application to peptide detection}

+In peptide detection, a sample is analysed by liquid chromatography mass spectrometry, with each peptide generating a mass spectrum.
+Each hypothesis $H_i$ is the null that a particular \emph{target} peptide is not present in the sample.
+A database search matches each observed spectrum against candidate peptides, scoring the best-matching target peptide ($Z_i$, the evidence against $H_i$) and a paired, artificially constructed \emph{decoy} peptide ($\tilde{Z}_i$).
+The competition then yields a winning score $W_i = Z_i \vee \tilde{Z}_i$ and a label $L_i$ equal to $1$ if the target outscored its decoy and $-1$ otherwise.
+Applying SSS+ with $c = 1/2$, known as \emph{target-decoy competition} (TDC) in proteomics, to $(W, L)$, typically at the $1\%$ FDR threshold, returns the list of detected peptides.
+Full details are given in Section~\ref{sec:peptide_detection}.

-In this section we compare RESET to Adaptive Knockoffs in the peptide detection context using mass spectrometry data and show that (a) the Adaptive Knockoff methods are often computationally infeasible, (b) feasibility aside, RESET is more powerful than Adaptive Knockoff's default filter, AdaKO GAM, when controlling the FDR and (c) RESET is able to typically discover more peptides than the vanilla FDP-SD when controlling the FDP.
-We provide justification of Assumption~\ref{assumption:tdc_aug_general} which is required for RESET's theoretical guarantees in Section~\ref{sec:brief_just}.
+In the following results, we show that (a) the Adaptive Knockoff methods are often computationally infeasible in this context, and (b) feasibility aside, RESET is more powerful than Adaptive Knockoff's default filter, AdaKO GAM, when controlling the FDR.
+In Section~\ref{sec:brief_just}, we provide a heuristic justification of Assumption~\ref{assumption:tdc_aug_general}, which is required for RESET's theoretical guarantees.
+In terms of \emph{FDX} control, RESET typically discovers more peptides than the side-information-oblivious FDP-SD (Section~\ref{sec:comp_fdp}).
+As outlined in Section~\ref{sec:related_work}, these comparative analyses of RESET Ensemble are new and were not undertaken in \cite{freestone2025train}.